Authentic, local experience on a bushland campus.

-On our Semester in Newcastle – University of Newcastle program, you’ll study at an excellent university with a stunning, ecologically sustainable campus, and experience the true Aussie lifestyle, complete with local Aussie friends.
-Fondly referred to as Newy, Newcastle is home to roughly 400,000 people.
-Newy is a port city located in New South Wales with a beautiful trail to Nobby’s Lighthouse.
-It hosts a superb mixture of beaches, historical architecture and diverse arts scene, which makes its charm even more apparent.
+On our Semester in Newcastle – University of Newcastle program, study at an excellent university with a stunning, ecologically sustainable campus, and experience the true Aussie lifestyle, complete with local Aussie friends.
+Fondly referred to as Newy, Newcastle is a port city located in New South Wales, home to roughly 400,000 people.
+With a beautiful trail to Nobby’s Lighthouse, Newy hosts a superb mixture of beaches, historical architecture, and a diverse arts scene, which makes its charm even more apparent.

 - Great location: 20 minutes to the beach, 2.5 hours to Sydney by train